cceckman/startup-showdown/writeup/_index.md

 ## The little question {#original}

-I use a lot of command-line tools, interactively and transiently.
+I use a lot of command-line tools when I'm developing software.
 Some are the GNU tools, mostly written in C; some are in Python, Go, or Rust.
 (Those happen to be languages I'm familiar with, too!)

-Not too long ago, I was annoyed with one: it seemed to take a long time to produce any output.
-I couldn't blame this on anything particular, but it got me wondering:
+Most of the time, I'm running these interactively-- waiting for them to show me something before I can make my next decision.
+Most of the time they're transient: not a daemon that runs in the background, but a process that exits quickly once it's done.

+I get annoyed when my CLI programs are (perceptually) slow.
+Waiting for multiple seconds for some output gives me time to think... and to come up with questions like this one:

-All else being equal, how much does the choice of language impact the startup cost of the program?
+> All else being equal, how much does the choice of language impact the startup cost of the program?

-_Of course_ startup time is not the only contributor to latency; and _of course_ latency is not just a property of the language.
-Still, I write some tools for
-myself: I want to know how much time the startup _does_ take, to weigh it accordingly.
+_Of course_ there are a lot of other factors in the speed of the program: the work the program is doing, how the language maps to hardware, the size of the task it's invoked for.
+There's other factors in the startup
+too: file caching, system load, dependencies.
+And in a lot of cases, the startup time will be lost in the noise: servers, clients, compute- or IO-heavy workloads.

+But this question hooked my curiousity.
+I want to know:

+- How expensive is "just" startup, independent of the execution speed?
+- How do choices made by tool authors (beyond language) affect the startup time?
+- Where _is_ the "lost in the noise" boundary?

-## Computer theory --> computer science
+## From computer theory to computer science

-I realized that behind this question, there's some cool things to learn and practice.
+I think investigating these questions offers some neat things to learn and practice.

 -   Optimization: Where does the time go?
 How do we measure it?
 -   Experimental design: What variables can be isolated?
 -   Languages and libraries: What's going on under the hood of the program?

-In the grand scheme, of course, I'm going to spend longer [answering the question](https://xkcd.com/1205/) than I'd ever save.
+In the grand scheme, of course, I'm going to spend longer [answering the question](https://xkcd.com/1205/) than I'll ever save by "optimizing" any tool.
-But I'm expecting to learn from the process!
+The point is learning, not the outcome.

 These posts are my mildly-polished notes about these experiments.
-**I'm going to be wrong about some things** - sorry!
-If you have any corrections - or any tips, clarifications, or other feedback - please do reach out via [email] or [Mastodon].
+**I'm going to be wrong about some things** -- sorry!
+If you have any corrections -- or any tips, clarifications, or other feedback -- please do reach out via [email] or [Mastodon].

 ## Sections